rmn388/flowers4refugees/_posts/2016-02-10-colorimeter.markdown

 ##Calibration
 After assembling the sensor and the next step was to collect test data for calibration.
-An Arduino was used to collect the analong light measurements form the photo resistor and to control the servo.
-I limited scope to measuring hue, there are 1560 hues in the 24 bit RGB color system, I wrote this [color picker web app](/color) in AngularJS, mounted the sensor onto a calibrated monitor, and setup a python script to iterate through the 1560 hues and record the readings.
+An Arduino was used to collect the analog light measurements form the photo resistor and to control the servo motor.
+I limited the scope to measuring hue, there are 1560 hues in the 24 bit RGB color system, I wrote this [color picker web app](/color) in AngularJS, mounted the sensor onto a calibrated monitor, and setup a python script to iterate through the 1560 hues and record the readings.

 ![The sensor and monitor were set up in a bathroom (the darkest place in my house) to take calibration measurements with almost no ambient light.](/assets/article_images/2016-02-10-colorimeter/test-setup.jpg)

 ![Graph of Color Calibration Measurements](/assets/article_images/2016-02-10-colorimeter/colorimeter-calibration-data.jpg)

-With a database of calibration measurements, we now have a set of known values to compare new measurements too.
+With a database of calibration measurements, we now have a set of known values to compare new measurements to in order to find the closest match.

 ##Finishing Touches
 The last step was to create an interface and assemble all of the components into the case, for the "start button" I mounted the sensor on springs, with another spring and screw arranged so that a small amount of pressure on the front will make them touch and complete a circuit to trigger the measurement function.
 An LCD screen displays the RGB and hex values of the measured color, and an RGB led lights up in the measured color.
 After testing across 3 different screens that colorimeter is over 97% accurate.